ChristianFreiDev/DABubble/README.md

 # DABubble

-This modern messenger app was developed as a team project together with Tobias Reize and Kristian Sebic.
+This modern messenger app was developed as a team project together with Tobias Reize and Kristian Cebic.

 The tech stack that was used consists of TypeScript, Angular, and Firebase.